Grzegorz Mokry: Miedź Legnica

 After a short spell as an assistant under Dariusz Żuraw at Podbeskidzie Bielsko-Biała, Mokry returned to Miedź as their first team manager on 17 October 2022.
 At the time of his appointment, they were placed bottom of the Ekstraklasa table, with just six points after 12 games played.
 After achieving two wins in the first four games under Mokry, Miedź only managed to win once in 2023 before their relegation was confirmed with four games to go, following a 1–1 away draw against Cracovia on 1 May.

 On 26 May 2023, the day before the last Ekstraklasa matchday, it was announced that Mokry would end his spell after the 2022–23 season.

 Podbeskidzie

 On 15 June 2023, Podbeskidzie announced Mokry returned to the club to become their manager until the end of the 2023–24 season, with an extension option for another year.
 Two wins and seven draws in fifteen league games left Podbeskidzie in the relegation zone, just two points ahead of Zagłębie Sosnowiec sitting at the bottom of the table, resulting in Mokry's dismissal on 15 November 2023.

 Assistant at Legia

 On 21 June 2024, Mokry joined the management staff of Ekstraklasa club Legia Warsaw as an assistant under head coach Gonçalo Feio.
+After Feio left the club, Mokry kept his role under Edward Iordănescu and caretaker head coach Iñaki Astiz.
+On 3 January 2026, a few weeks after the appointment of Marek Papszun, Mokry left Legia.

+Assistant at Cracovia

+Mokry was appointed assistant manager of Cracovia on 21 April 2026 under the newly appointed Bartosz Grzelak, replacing Dejan Kopasič.